ben-grande/qubes-qvm-screenshot-tool/README.md

 First, you **must** review the code, before upload it to dom0 !
 Always do that if you are uploading code to dom0 from some other source and other way then Qubes Team recommend it !!!

-Discussion thread on the qubes maillist about the code:<br>
+Discussion thread on the qubes mailing list about the code:<br>
 https://groups.google.com/forum/#!topic/qubes-users/dcsRRPf0Fxk